GregTechCEu/gtceu-modern-docs/docs/Gameplay/index.md

     <figcaption> Redstone on, Machine on! -Threefold </figcaption>
 </figure>

 Welcome to GTCEu Modern, a port of GTCEu 1.12.2 for more modern versions.
-GregTEch completly overhauls the default minecraft experience, use machines and Materials to progess through the ages.
+GregTech completly overhauls the default minecraft experience, use machines and Materials to progess through the ages.
 If this is your first time playing Gregtech, we highly suggest the [GTCEu Community Pack](https://www.curseforge.com/minecraft/modpacks/gregtech-community-pack)

 ---